JoshuaFox/JoshuaFox.github.io/publications.md

 * ["Untangling the Cloud: A Principled Method for Grouping Cloud Resources"](https://www.usenix.org/publications/loginonline/untangling-cloud), *;login:*, the USENIX technical journal.
 > How to draw technical borders to divide your cloud resources into groupings, such as Google Cloud projects, AWS accounts, or Azure resource groups.

-* "Black-Box Optimization with Vertex AI Vizier," at multiple conferences including Google DevZone Day at Google Tel Aviv; Google Atlantis Summit; GeeCON Prague; DevFest Zagreb; Google Israel Cloud Summit; Osijek GDG.
+* "Black-Box Optimization with Vertex AI Vizier", at multiple conferences including Google DevZone Day at Google Tel Aviv; Google Atlantis Summit; GeeCON Prague; DevFest Zagreb; Google Israel Cloud Summit; Osijek GDG.
 [Video](https://www.youtube.com/watch?v=2RbTIcv3ChU)
 > The first-ever talk or article about the new black-box optimization interaction pattern of Vertex Vizier, a new way to optimize across slow and expensive iterations.

 ## 2022